Overview

 Learning environment

-This programme will utilise a novel approach of blended learning.
+This programme will utilise an innovative approach of blended learning.

-The programme is two years in length (90 weeks), and on completion, you will be eligible to apply for HCPC registration to practice as an Occupational Therapist.
-The programme will also be validated by the Royal College of Occupational Therapists and the World Federation of Occupational Therapists.
+This accelerated full-time programme is condensed into two years in length and timetabled over 90 weeks in total (45 weeks per year) in accordance with RCOT’s standards.
+On completion, you will be eligible to apply for HCPC registration to practice as a registered Occupational Therapist.
+The programme is validated by the Royal College of Occupational Therapists and the World Federation of Occupational Therapists (WFOT).

 Facilities